aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 Common pain points during code reviews:

-- **Interrupted mid-review** — you come back and can't remember what you've already reviewed
+- **Interrupted mid-review** — you come back and can't remember what you've already checked
-- **New commits on the branch** — unsure if your previous review is still valid, so you start over
+- **New commits on the branch** — unsure if your previous review still holds, so you start over
-- **Too many changed files** — you want to review in batches but have no way to track progress
-- **Want to flag issues** — but don't want to clutter the PR with scattered comments
+- **Issues found but lost in follow-up** — tracked in scattered notes, fixed or not remains unclear
-- **Noise from trivial changes** — import reordering, code formatting, blank line adjustments... these mix in with real business logic, forcing you to manually verify each one is "fine", wasting review time on noise
+- **Noise from trivial changes** — import reordering, formatting, blank lines mixed with real logic, forcing you to verify each one manually

-Code Review Plus solves these problems simply: **track review progress directly in IDEA, and use automated rules to filter out noise**.

-Every code block you've reviewed, every status you've marked, every comment you've written is automatically saved locally.
-When the branch updates, the system intelligently identifies what changed and what didn't — you only need to focus on new and modified code.
-For trivial changes like import adjustments and formatting, as well as obvious issues like hardcoded secrets and leftover debug code, auto review rules handle them in one click, letting you spend your time on code that actually requires thought.
+Code Review Plus addresses these from four directions:

+**Automated review — filter noise, surface deep issues**: Auto review rules skip import adjustments, whitespace changes, and other noise in one click.
+AI Review runs three expert agents in parallel to automatically detect coding defects, security vulnerabilities, and database risks — issues that would otherwise take hours to find manually.

+**Persistent progress — no interruptions, no omissions**: Every code block's review status is saved locally and restored instantly after IDEA restarts.
+Whether you review in batches or step away mid-session, you always know exactly where you left off.

+**Incremental updates — pinpoint what actually changed**: When new commits land on the branch, click refresh.
+The system identifies which code truly changed — already-reviewed blocks keep their status, only new and modified code needs another look.
+No starting over.

+**Trackable comments — no issue slips through**: Each comment carries a Pending / No Action Needed / Resolved status and persists through branch updates.
+Export a report and the developer works through every comment one by one, closing the review loop completely.

 ### Who Should Use This

-**Developers**: Use it for self-review before submitting code to testers or reviewers.
-Create a review session, check your own changes one by one — you can even review as you develop, marking off sections as you complete them to avoid missing details in a final bulk review.

-**Reviewers**: When facing a large number of changed files, use auto review to filter out noise first, then review in batches with progress saved at all times.
-Write comments directly on issues you find.
-After review, export a report and send it to the developer, who can view and fix issues one by one in their own IDEA — no back-and-forth communication needed.
+**Developers**: Self-review before submitting.
+Use auto review to strip format noise and AI Review to catch security risks and coding issues before delivery — fix problems before reviewers even see them, eliminating unnecessary back-and-forth.

+**Reviewers**: Let AI and auto rules do the first pass — common issues are flagged automatically.
+You focus only on the code that truly requires judgment.
+Review time drops significantly.
+Progress is always saved, comments are trackable, and a one-click report export completes the collaboration loop.

 ---